 For more details on eligibility and admissions process, please click on the admissions tab on this page.

-All candidates seeking admission to the programme shall first appear for the National Law School Admission Test for Masters in Public Policy (NLSAT-MPP).
+All candidates seeking admission to the programme shall appear for the National Law School Admission Test for Masters in Public Policy (NLSAT-MPP).
 The NLSAT-MPP will have a single question paper comprising two parts – Parts A and B. All candidates shall be required to attempt both parts of the question paper.
-The examination shall be for a duration of 2 hours (120 minutes).
+The examination shall be for a duration of 150 minutes.

 (a) The candidate should have secured more than zero marks in both Parts A and B of the NLSAT-MPP.

-(b) A candidate seeking admission in the General Category or EWS categories must secure a score above the 75th percentile in both Parts A and B respectively of the NLSAT-MPP, as well as in the aggregate score of Parts A and B. A candidate seeking admission in the SC or ST or OBC-NCL or PWD category must secure a score above the 50th percentile in both Parts A and B respectively of the NLSAT-MPP, as well as in the aggregate score of Parts A and B.
+(b) A candidate seeking admission in the General Category or EWS categories must secure a score above the 75th percentile of the eligible candidates in the aggregate score of Parts A and B. A candidate seeking admission in the SC or ST or OBC-NCL or PWD category must secure a score above the 40th percentile of the eligible candidates of the aggregate score of Parts A and B.

 Note: The applicable reservations policy shall be applied at each stage of the admissions process.

 - Application fees of Rs.
-2500 (Two thousand five hundred only) shall be payable at the time of submission of the application.
+2500 (Rupees Two thousand five hundred only) shall be payable at the time of submission of the application.
 Candidates belonging to the SC or ST or OBC-NCL or PWD or EWS shall be required to pay Rs.
-2000 (Two Thousand only).
+2000 (Rupees Two Thousand only).

 NLSAT will be held in several centres across the country.
-List of centres is available on the application portal (admissions.nls.ac.in).
-The syllabus for the NLSAT-MPP will be available on the website.
-Fees and other details of the programme are also available on the website.
+List of centres will be available on the application portal (admissions.nls.ac.in).
+Fees and other details of the programme are also available on the fee tab of this page.